async-rs/async-std/docs/src/concepts/tasks.md

 # Tasks

-Now that we know what Futures are, we now want to run them!
+Now that we know what Futures are, we want to run them!

 In `async-std`, the [`tasks`][tasks] module is responsible for this.
 The simplest way is using the `block_on` function: